 The Research Department works with organisations and universities to collate and review existing data, conducting and commissioning peer reviewed research for Mermaids and the wider sector, which aims to improve the lives of young gender-diverse people and their families.

 Hi, I’m Abby, and I’m a Researcher for Mermaids.
-I have recently completed my PhD, which asked trans and non-binary people about their lived experiences of participating in sport and exercise.
+I have a PhD from the University of Brighton, which asked trans and non-binary people about their lived experiences of participating in sport and exercise.
 Working alongside colleagues at Mermaids to create research and collaborating with external organisations and universities means our research is both driven by the young people and families we help, and makes a positive impact on improving lives.”Abby (she/her) – RESEARCHER

 The Research Department works to conduct relevant research which aims to improve and support the lives of young gender diverse people and their families.
 This is across a number of sectors and fields, including health, employment, sport and education.